Friday, September 17, 2021

 3. The President shall nominate, and by and with the advice and consent of the Senate, shall appoint judges of the Supreme and inferior Courts and councilors of the Constitutional Council.

-4. The President shall be commander in chief of the defense forces of the United States, and of the organized militia of the several states, when called into the actual service of the United States.
-The command of the defense forces of the United States shall be exercised by the head of government.
+5. The President shall bear the title of commander in chief of the defense forces of the United States, and of the organized militia of the several states when called into the actual service of the United States.
+The command of the defense forces shall be exercised by the Head of Government.

-5. The President may, on extraordinary occasions, convene both Houses, or either of them, and in case of disagreement between them, with respect to the time of adjournment, he may adjourn them to such time as he shall think proper.
+6. The President may, on extraordinary occasions, convene both Houses, or either of them, and in case of disagreement between them, with respect to the time of adjournment, he may adjourn them to such time as he shall think proper.

-6. The President shall receive ambassadors and other public ministers and heads of state.
+7. The President shall receive ambassadors and other public ministers and heads of state.

-7. The President shall commission all the officers of the United States.
+8. The President shall commission all the officers of the United States.

-8. The President shall recognize individuals or groups for extraordinary achievement and acts of bravery and heroism.
+9. The President shall recognize individuals or groups for extraordinary achievement and acts of bravery and heroism.

 F. The President and all civil officers of the United States shall be removed from office on impeachment for, and conviction of, treason, bribery, other high crimes and misdemeanors, or other behavior that renders them unfit for office.